Prevost-Guillaume/Genetic-function-approximation/README.md

 We also explored the possibility of using such a tree for feature processing in a data science problem for example.
 The numerical columns of the dataframe become the operands ("i" and "1" here).
-We use the score of the ML model (f1, mse, etc.) trained on the column created by the tree (or on the df + this column) as the evaluation function of an individual, and the genetic algorithm will look for the combination of columns leading to the best possible score.
+We use the score of the ML model (f1, mse, etc.) trained on the column created by the tree (or on the df + this column) as the fitness function of an individual, and the genetic algorithm will look for the combination of columns leading to the best possible score.

 ### Further work
 * Optimize the tree architecture and the multiplicative coefficients in the same algorithm.